 Courses introducing philosophical argument and analysis in a variety of ways.
 Topics vary by offering; periodic offering at intervals that may exceed four years.

-Credit not awarded for more than one PHIL course below 100 except PHIL 013; Degree students only even after level restrictions removed; CDE students enroll in PHIL 010 ZRF; Total combined enrollment = 60
+Credit not awarded for more than one PHIL course below 100 except PHIL 013; CDE students only even after level restrictions are removed; Degree students enroll in PHIL 010 C; Total combined enrollment = 60

 Remote (View Campus Map)

 Note: These dates may change before registration begins.